by a Specialist for only $15

 The production of stools first came about in the 17th century.
 Specifically, the ‘back stool’ was a prevalent style during that time.
 They were also typically made in sets so they are highly sought after by antique collectors.
 The three common types of stools are as follows: 1) farthingales, oak dining chairs, and canework chairs.

 Country Windsor Chairs

-This type of antique chair was introduced in the 18th century and were manufactured in temporary workshops.
-Their use is quite widespread such as in farm houses, kitchens, halls, and coffee houses.
+This type of antique chair was introduced in the 18th century and was manufactured in temporary workshops.
+Their use is quite widespread such as in farmhouses, kitchens, halls, and coffee houses.
 The value of Windsor chairs vary because there is also a wide range of style variations.